CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Methodology

 \section{Methodology}

-We extend the SAM3 architecture to enable geometry-conditioned segmentation driven solely by CAD models.
-We first revisit the relevant components of SAM3, then define our CAD-prompted segmentation task, and finally introduce our geometry-based prompting mechanism and training procedure.
+We extend the SAM3 prompting framework to enable geometry-conditioned segmentation driven solely by CAD models.
+We first define our CAD-prompted segmentation task, then revisit the relevant components of SAM3, and finally introduce our geometry-based prompting mechanism and training procedure.